Velythyl/jetsonbot/README.md

 https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson

 However, we could simply pull the `ml` image, meaning that we wouldn't have to maintain two templates.
 However, it'd also mean larger image sizes

+# Syslog

+/var/log/syslog grew to be VERY large in size over time.
+Mine was 8GB at some point, and I had trouble prototyping dockers because of a lack of space.

+Doing a daily `sudo cat /dev/null > /var/log/syslog`, even though it's normally bad practice, might be useful here.